Exawind/exawind-benchmarks/amr-wind/actuator_line/AWAKEN_benchmark/setup/README.md

 ![](MMC_BM3_BigPrecursor_ABLStats1.png)

 This is not a surprise, as the direct assimilation approach should enforce this in the LES simulation.
-However, the resulting TKE is not constrained, and when comapred against the scanning lidar 10 min averages, the results are quite comparable:
+However, the resulting TKE is not constrained, and when compared against the scanning lidar 10 min averages, the results are quite comparable:

 ![](MMC_BM3_BigPrecursor_ABLStats2.png)